Azure-Samples/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 2. **Updating Example Data**

-    If you wish to update the existing example project data, you can do so by updaing the files in `infra/data/`:
+    If you wish to update the existing example project data, you can do so by updaing the files in `infra/scripts/data/`:
     - update the intents, entities, and utterances in `clu_import.json` to modify the app's CLU project.
     - update the questions and answers in `cqa_import.json` to modify the app's CQA project.
     - update the files in `product_info.tar.gz` to modify the grounding data the app uses to populate a search index for `RAG`.

-    If you update these files, ensure that you reference new project/index names in `infra/resources/container_group.bicep`:
+    If you update these files, ensure that you reference new project/index names in `infra/main.bicep`:
-    - update `param clu_project_name` if you updated CLU data.
+    - update `OUTPUT CLU_PROJECT_NAME` if you updated CLU data.
-    - update `param cqa_project_name` if you updated CQA data.
+    - update `OUTPUT CQA_PROJECT_NAME` if you updated CQA data.
-    - update `param orchestration_project_name` if you updated CLU or CQA data.
+    - update `OUTPUT ORCHESTRATION_PROJECT_NAME` if you updated CLU or CQA data.
-    - update `param search_index_name` if you updated grounding data.
+    - update `OUTPUT SEARCH_INDEX_NAME` if you updated grounding data.

     When updating example data, ensure that it adheres to [RAI guidelines](#responsible-ai-transparency-faq).
 Run `azd up` again to update the web app.